HoxelDraw/4DO-Specification/README.md

 3. The indices are Zero-based, as opposed to OBJ which is One-based
 4. Relative indices are NOT supported in 4DO (no negative indices)
 5. 4DO provides a mechanism for defining the coordinate frame of the model
-6. Indices are relative to the current object, rather than global
+6. It supports vertex colors in addition to texture coordinates
-7. It supports vertex colors in addition to texture coordinates
+7. 4DO doesn't support multiple objects

 ## About this document
 **OPTIONAL**, **REQUIRED**, **MAY**, **MAY NOT**, **SHOULD**, **SHOULD NOT**, **MUST**, **MUST NOT**